 Recently, a few new hotels have opened near the Amsterdam ArenA, which include a Hampton by Hilton, the futuristically shaped Fletcher Hotel, and the Jaz Hotel.
 If arriving by car, the road-side and affordable Bastion Deluxe Hotel is a decent option, though you do need to catch a metro to get to the arena.
 Click here for an overview of hotels near the Amsterdam ArenA.

 Of course, most will prefer to stay closer to Amsterdam’s lively city centre.

 Tickets for Ajax games can be bought online.

-If tickets remain available, these can usually also be bought at the ticket windows of the Amsterdam ArenA on the day of the match.
-Ajax typically sell out a third of their home matches.
+If tickets remain available, these can usually also be bought at the ticket windows of the Johan Cruijff ArenA on the day of the match, though recently Ajax have been selling out well in advance.

-The Amsterdam ArenA offers guided tours that include the press room, mixed zone, VIP areas, and dressing rooms.
+The Johan Cruijff ArenA offers guided tours that include the press room, mixed zone, VIP areas, and dressing rooms.
 The tour lasts about 60 to 75 minutes and are in English and Dutch.

 Tours run every half an hour on weekdays and every 20 minutes on the weekend.
 You can check the latest schedule here.
 On the weekend, it is also possible to follow a self-guided tour, which allows you to follow a route around the stadium at your own pace.

 The tour costs €16.95.
 Bookings are not required, but can be made online.

 Johancruijffarena.nl – Official website of the Johan Cruijff ArenA.